emgyrz/ewts-rs/README.md

 - The dictionary was taken from [here](https://github.com/rogerespel/ewts-js/blob/main/src/EwtsConverter.mjs)

 ## Misc
+- Conversion from Tibetan unicode isn't implemented yet but will be.
-This converter does not perform any checks, substitutions, transformations - if you have written incorrectly, you will get incorrect characters in the result.
+- This converter does not perform any checks, substitutions, transformations - if you have written incorrectly, you will get incorrect characters in the result.